 Chris Evert and Martina Navratilova played each other 80 times over 16 years.
 In an interview with Tennis Majors, Evert tells Simon Cambers what made their relationship so special and how women still have to fight to be heard

-On the eve of this year’s Roland-Garros final between Rafael Nadal and Novak Djokovic, world No 1 Djokovic was asked what he thought about his rivalry with the Spaniard.
+On the eve of the 2020 Roland-Garros final between Rafael Nadal and Novak Djokovic, world No 1 Djokovic was asked what he thought about his rivalry with the Spaniard.
 Pointing out how many times they have played (the final was their 56th meeting), Djokovic described Nadal as his “greatest rival” and then said:

 “I think our head-to-head is the biggest head-to-head ever in the history of the sport.”